Antti Niemi (footballer)

 Antti Mikko Niemi (born 31 May 1972) is a Finnish former professional footballer who played as a goalkeeper.
+He is currently an assistant coach of Volos of the Super League Greece.
+Since 2010, he has also worked as the goalkeeping coach of Finland national team.
 He also worked as a goalkeeping coach at Brighton & Hove Albion during the 2014–15 season.
 Niemi spent time as a player in the Scottish Premier League (with Rangers, Heart of Midlothian) and the Premier League (with Southampton and Fulham), and in 2008 announced his retirement due to injury.
 However, in 2009 he returned to sign for Premier League club Portsmouth, although he did not make any appearances before leaving in 2010.

 Club career

 Early career

-Niemi was born in Oulu, Finland and began his professional career with HJK Helsinki, where he made over 100 appearances in four years, before transferring to FC Copenhagen in 1995.
+Niemi was born in Oulu, Finland and started football in local club Oulun Luistinseura (OLS).
+In 1991, he joined HJK Helsinki, where he made over 100 appearances in four years, before transferring to FC Copenhagen in 1995.
 Impressive performances over the next two years saw a transfer to Scotland with Glasgow club Rangers.

 Rangers

 Niemi joined Rangers in 1997 and initially competed with Andy Goram and Theo Snelders for the goalkeeper position; he made seven appearances in all competitions in his first season at Rangers.
 The following season, 1998−99, Niemi began the season competing with Lionel Charbonnier to be Rangers' goalkeeper.
 Niemi started the 1998 Scottish League Cup final as Rangers defeated St Johnstone, however Stefan Klos was signed in December 1998 and immediately became Rangers' first choice.
 Rangers won the Scottish Premier League in the 1998–99 season, but Niemi only contributed seven league appearances.
 In fact, Niemi only made one Rangers appearance after Klos was signed, which came in the league against Motherwell in August 1999.
 Niemi also had a brief loan spell at Charlton Athletic late in 1999.